kevinma0421/ollamassistant/README.md

 # Ollama Assistant

-A conversational assistant powered by the Ollama and Deepseek.
+A conversational assistant powered by the Ollama, ChromaDB, and PostgreSQL.